avalon60/OraTAPI/README.md

 - **Customisable APIs**: Define API names, signatures, and behaviour through a configuration file.
 - **Table Triggers**: Generates customisable table level trigger code.
 - **Views**: Generates view DDL scripts.
-- **Template-Based**: Generated code is largely template based, offering an extra degree of customisation.
+- **Template-Based**: Generated code is largely template based, with example templates supplied, offering an extra customisation capabilities.
 - **Optimistic Locking Support**: Includes support for concurrency control "row version" columns, used for optimistic locking implementation.
-- **Support for PLSQL Logger**: Integrates with the [PLSQL logging utility](https://github.com/OraOpenSource/Logger).
+- **Support for PLSQL Logger**: Easy integration with the [PLSQL logging utility](https://github.com/OraOpenSource/Logger).
+This includes a mechanism to control which columns should be block-listed form being logged.
+- **Fine Grained Control**: Fine grained control over which tables should have which components generated.
 - **Column-Specific Logic**: Exclude auto-maintained columns (e.g. maintained by triggers) from API interface, and manage column defaults efficiently.
 - **Directory Configuration**: Output files are neatly organised into staging directories for easy deployment.
 - **Error Handling**: Configurable behaviour for missing tables (skip or stop processing).
+- **Connection Manager**: Includes a connection manager (similar to named connections in SQLcl), allowing credentials to be transparently, and securely stored locally.

 ### Limitations
 - As of this release, database connections are basic - cloud wallets are not supported.